CIBC-Internal/python/Doc/library/stdtypes.rst

 (8)
    ``index`` raises :exc:`ValueError` when *x* is not found in *s*.
+   Not all implementations support passing the additional arguments *i* and *j*.
-   When supported, the additional arguments to the index method allow efficient searching of subsections of the sequence.
+   These arguments allow efficient searching of subsections of the sequence.
 Passing the extra arguments is roughly equivalent to using ``s[i:j].index(x)``, only without copying any data and with the returned index being relative to the start of the sequence rather than the start of the slice.